mmmirrra/mmmirrra.github.io/_posts/2024-04-01-ComputerScience-computers-data.markdown

   - The number of bits in the exponent and mantissa is determined by the person designing the system according to the purpose of using the system
     - exponent : Increasing the exponent widens the range of numbers
       - You need to know about the excess notation to express the exponent
-    - mantissa: Increasing the mantissa increases the number of significant digits and increases precision
+    - mantissa : Increasing the mantissa increases the number of significant digits and increases precision
       - You need to know about normalization to express the mantissa

 #### Excess Notation